-On behalf of the Board of Directors, I would like to convey our heartiest gratitude to the management and employees at all levels in the Group for their steadfast and unwavering effort, support and commitment.
+On behalf of the Board of Directors, I would like to extend our sincere appreciation to the management and employees at all levels in the Group for their steadfast and unwavering effort, support and commitment.

 We also thank you, our shareholders, as well as our customers, suppliers, bankers, business associates, government agencies and regulatory authorities, for the unrelenting support and confidence in MFM during the year.